legendu-net/blog/misc/content/2020-01-02-docker-for-nvidia-gpu.markdown

         sudo dpkg -i cuda-repo-ubuntu1604-10-2-local-10.2.89-440.33.01_1.0-1_amd64.deb
         sudo apt-key add /var/cuda-repo-10-2-local-10.2.89-440.33.01/7fa2af80.pub
         sudo apt-get update
-        sudo apt-get -y install cuda
+        sudo apt-get -y install cuda-drivers

+    Notice that instead of doing `sudo apt-get -y install cuda`, the last comamnd installs `cuda-drivers` only.
-    You do not have to install the CUDA toolkit on your Linux host machine.
+    This is because the CUDA toolkit (the package `cuda`) is not needed on your Linux host machine to run GPU-enabled Docker container starting from Docker 19.03.
+    Of course,
+    it doesn't hurt to install the package `cuda` which has a whole lot other packages included.

 2. Make sure that you have Docker 19.03+ installed on your Linux machine.